Aberdeen Proving Ground: Human experiments

+Fort Hoyle

+Fort Hoyle was established on October 7, 1922, and was created from a portion of the Edgewood Arsenal.
+Named for Brigadier General Eli D. Hoyle, former commander of the 6th Field Artillery Regiment, the post was home to the following units: Headquarters, 1st Field Artillery Brigade (1922 to 1939), the 6th Field Artillery Regiment (1922 to 1940), the 1st Ammunition Train (1922 to 1930), and the 99th Field Artillery Regiment (minus 2nd Battalion) (1940 to 1941).

+Fort Hoyle was officially disestablished as a separate military post when it was reabsorbed by Edgewood Arsenal on September 10, 1940.

-Other component locations within Aberdeen Proving Ground
+Other locations of Aberdeen Proving Ground

-Other parts of APG not attached to the main installation include the Churchville Test Area in Harford County, and the Carroll Island and Graces Quarters in Baltimore County, Maryland.
+Other parts of APG not attached to the main installation include: the Churchville Test Area in Harford County, and the Carroll Island and Graces Quarters in Baltimore County, Maryland.

+Churchville Test Area

 The Churchville Test Area is a test track with hills that provide steep natural grades and tight turns to stress engines, drivetrains, and suspensions for army vehicles, including M1 Abrams tanks, Bradley Fighting Vehicles, and Humvees.

+Carroll Island

 The eastern half of Carroll Island was used as a testing location for open air static testing of chemical weapons since the 1950s.
 During tests of chemical agents and other compounds at Carroll Island, Maryland, from July 1, 1964, to December 31, 1971, nearly 6.5 ST of chemicals were disseminated on the test area including 4600 lb of irritants, 655 lb of anticholinesterase compounds such as the nerve gasses Sarin and VX, and 263 lb of incapacitants such as LSD.
 Simulant agents, incendiaries, decontaminating compounds, signaling and screening smokes, mustard, and herbicides were also released as well as riot control gasses.
 The test sites consisted of spray grids, a wind tunnel, test grids, and small buildings.

-Edgewood Chemical Activity is a chemical-weapons depot located at APG.
-Elimination of the chemicals held here was put on an accelerated schedule after the September 11, 2001, attacks, and all chemical weapons were destroyed by February 2006.

-Fort Hoyle was established on October 7, 1922, and was created from a portion of the Edgewood Arsenal.
-Named for Brigadier General Eli D. Hoyle, who had commanded the 6th Field Artillery Regiment, the post was home to Headquarters, 1st Field Artillery Brigade (1922 to 1939), the 6th Field Artillery Regiment (1922 to 1940), the 1st Ammunition Train (1922 to 1930), and the 99th Field Artillery Regiment (minus 2nd Battalion) (1940 to 1941).
-Fort Hoyle was officially disestablished as a separate military post when it was reabsorbed by Edgewood Arsenal on September 10, 1940.